 Hot dads are having a moment.
-It feels as though the recent, widespread surge of hot dad-related content has fetishized paternity in a way that is peculiar but not totally unwelcome.
+It feels as though the recent, widespread surge of hot dad-related content has fetishized fatherhood in a way that is peculiar but not totally unwelcome.
 Whether people all over the world just opened their eyes and realized that there’s something singularly alluring about men who haven’t slept, are a little fatter, and have spit-up on their shirts, or women are expressing a hard-wired desire for the sort of male constancy that seems hard to come by these days, it’s clear that, sexually speaking, hot single dads and hot not-so-single dads are in.

 Reason Dads Are Hot #2: Dads Are No-Nonsense.